 - Decreases risk of disability and disease (e.g. heart disease, osteoporosis, high blood pressure, and diabetes)

 1. Aerobic exercise raises the heart rate during continuous and sustained activity.
 This is the most important form of exercise for cardiovascular health because it improves the efficiency of the heart and lungs.

 Examples of aerobic exercise include: basketball, brisk walking, bicycling, rowing, running, soccer, swimming, tennis, and using machines such as an elliptical trainer, stair stepper or treadmill.

 - Moderately intense aerobic exercise 30 minutes a day, 5 times a week OR

 - Vigorously intense aerobic exercise 20 minutes a day, 3 days a week

 Also, several short (10-minute) sessions a day can also be effective in improving heart function.

 - How to monitor the intensity of your aerobic workout: For aerobic exercise, moderate intensity is optimal, producing the greatest gains with the least risk of injury.
 To determine intensity, use any of these methods:

-Perceived Exertion Scale: Note how difficult or intense your workout feels and then rate yourself on the scale.
-You should normally exercise at 3-4 on the scale (lower for beginners, higher for trained athletes).
+- Perceived Exertion Scale: Note how difficult or intense your workout feels and then rate yourself on the scale.
+You should normally exercise at 3-4 on the scale.

 Stop exercising immediately if you notice light-headedness, dizziness, tightness in the chest, loss of muscle control or nausea.